Explore the beautiful north of Ireland with this fantastic one-week, small group tour!

 - Take in Ireland in a comfortable mini-coach, small enough to navigate Ireland's twisting and narrow back roads and get you to the off-the-beaten-track places.

-- The Go North tour includes a relaxing ferry ride to and from Arranmore Island.
+- The Go North tour includes a ferry ride across Lough Foyle.

 An important part of any Irish vacation is a great place to stay and a relaxing night's sleep.